-Part two of the Article will describe the effective treatments for alienation, and how New York courts have traditionally and recently dealt with the issue.
+Part Two of the article will appear in a subsequent issue [of the original publication, the NYSBA Family Law Review] and describe the effective treatments for alienation, and how New York courts have traditionally and recently dealt with the issue.
 Because alienation has such profound inter-generational consequences, judges and lawyers must be ever-vigilant to detect and deal with alienation, no matter the guise by which it is concealed.